JEE Mains Important Questions with Answers PDF - – Physics, Chemistry, Maths

 Solution:

-Hence, the answer is option 3
+Hence, the answer is the option is (4).

 Important Questions of Physics and Measurement